AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ### I use an Agile product development process

-As I learnt and practiced design thinking workshop facilitation before I really enjoyed learning and practicing Agile values and Scrum methods along my Acebook and final project What Zen, I spent time to understand it and shared my knowledge with the groups.
+As I learnt and practiced design thinking workshop facilitation before, I really enjoyed learning and practicing Agile values and Scrum methods along my Acebook and final project What Zen, I spent time to understand it and shared my knowledge with the groups.

 I have done it through the white board and through the Wiki: